Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

 Here are PKF's words:

 \begin{quote} The first version of scientific realism therefore does not lead to a realistic interpretation for all theories, but only for those which have been chosen as a basis for research.
-It may be asserted (a) that the chosen theory has been shown to be true or (b) that it is possible to assume its truth, even though (ba) the theory has not been established or (bb) is in conflict with facts and established views. - \cite{PKF}, page 5 \end{quote}

-\begin{quote} A second version of scientific realism assumes that scientific theories introduce new entities with new properties and new causal effects. [...] a direct application of the second version of scientific realism ('theories always introduce new entities') and a corresponding abstract criticism of' positivistic' tendencies are too crude to fit scientific practice.
-What one needs are not philosophical slogans but a more detailed examination of historical phenomena. - \cite{PKF}, page 6-7 \end{quote}
+It may be asserted (a) that the chosen theory has been shown to be true or (b) that it is possible to assume its truth, even though (ba) the theory has not been established or (bb) is in conflict with facts and established views.[...]
+A second version of scientific realism assumes that scientific theories introduce new entities with new properties and new causal effects. [...] a direct application of the second version of scientific realism ('theories always introduce new entities') and a corresponding abstract criticism of' positivistic' tendencies are too crude to fit scientific practice. - \cite{PKF}, page 5-7 \end{quote}

-\begin{quote} The crudity of a purely philosophical approach becomes even clearer when we turn to a third version of scientific realism which is found in Maxwell, Helmholtz, Hertz, Boltzmann and Einstein.
-Naive realists - and many scientists and philosophers supporting the second version belong to this group - assume that there are certain objects in the world and that some theories have managed to represent them correctly.
+\begin{quote} Naive realists - and many scientists and philosophers supporting the second version belong to this group - assume that there are certain objects in the world and that some theories have managed to represent them correctly.
 These theories speak about reality.
-The task of science is to discover laws and phenomena and to reduce them to those theories. [...]
-Naive realism occurs in commonsense as well as in the sciences and it has been criticized in both.
-In the nineteenth century, the scientific criticism consisted in pointing out that theoretical entities and especially the theoretical entities of mathematical physics have a life of their own which may conceal the matter under examination. [...]
 The accounts just given assume two different domains, or layers.
 On the one side we have phenomena, facts, things, qualities as well as concepts for the direct expression of their properties and relations.
 On the other side we have an abstract (quantitative) language in which the 'phantom pictures,' i.e. scientific theories, are formulated.
 The pictures are correlated to the phenomena, facts, things, qualities of the first domain.
 Attention is paid to the language of the pictures or the 'theoretical language', [...] and one considers ways of modifying and improving it.
 Little attention is paid to the 'observation language'. - \cite{PKF}, page 8-11 \end{quote}